Is Life Insurance Worth It?

 • Life insurance is for people of all ages and is typically more affordable the younger you are.

-• There are alternatives that can offer similar protection, like annuities and mortgage insurance, if life insurance is not the best option for you.
+• There are alternatives that can offer similar protection, such as annuities and mortgage insurance, if life insurance is not the best option for you.

 Life insurance can provide a measure of security for your loved ones should anything happen to you.
 Your life insurance might cover final expenses, pay off a mortgage or handle your loved ones’ day-to-day expenses.
-But you might still wonder if it’s worth it since paying for something you may not use can seem like a waste of money.
+However, you might still wonder if it’s worth it, since paying for something you may not use can seem like a waste of money.

 Who Usually Gets Life Insurance?